What progressive librarians believe

 This is, as you can see, not by any means an exhaustive list of programmatic items, and I hope discussion here & in the future will develop the basis for effective common work between our organizations There is much need to organize internationally, much to be gained from uniting around shared values and goals.

-Mark Rosenzweig is co-editor of Progressive Librarian, co-founder, Progressive Librarians Guild and an American Library Association Councilor at large (for identification purposes only)
+Mark Rosenzweig is co-editor of Progressive Librarian, co-founder of the Progressive Librarians Guild and an American Library Association Councilor at large (for identification purposes only)